woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 6. Check that the users are able to see the new navigation menu.
 7. Click on various tabs in the activity panel.
 8. Make sure the tabs work as expected.
-9. Make sure that users without the `manage_woocommerce` permission are not able to see the "Store Setup" tab.
+9. Make sure that users without the `manage_woocommerce` permission are not able to see the "Finish setup" tab.
 10. With a user that can `manage_woocommerce`, navigate to the homepage via URL and make sure the homescreen is shown. `/wp-admin/admin.php?page=wc-admin`
 11. With a user that cannot `view_woocommerce_reports` make sure navigating to an analytics report does not work. `/wp-admin/admin.php?page=wc-admin&path=/analytics/overview`